pedro-coelho-dr/libreSenses/README.md

     _This runs 'pip install -r requirements.txt'_

 ### Note on Deployment Settings
 The current project settings are configured for deployment on Google Cloud.
-So, it might not work immediately for local setups.
+So it might not work immediately for local setups.
 Refer to `settings.py`, `cloudmigrate.yaml`, `Dockerfile`, and `Makefile` for more details.
 Additional information is available on [Google Cloud documentation](https://cloud.google.com/python/django/run).

 To run the project locally:
 - Rename `settings_development.py` to `settings.py`.